 Last year, we reported on a circuit court decision ruling that the Illinois High School Association (IHSA) was not a public body for purposes of the Illinois Freedom of Information Act.
 Over the summer, we wrote about this case again when the Illinois Appellate Court affirmed that ruling, denying the Better Government Association’s (BGA) appeal.
 The BGA then filed a Petition for Leave to Appeal to the Illinois Supreme Court, which recently agreed to hear the case.

 The Illinois Supreme Court will be tasked to determine whether the Appellate Court was correct in finding that the IHSA was not a "subsidiary public body" under FOIA.
 As you may recall, the appellate court looked to the three part test used by the Open Meetings Act in applying the definition of “public body:”

 (1) whether the entity has a legal existence independent of government resolution;

 (2) the nature of the functions performed by the entity; and

 (3) the degree of government control exerted.

-This case provides a good analysis and guidance on how courts will interpret the "subsidiary public body" language in both the OMA and FOIA.
+We will continue to watch the developments in this case and keep you posted on the Illinois Supreme Court proceedings.
+This case will likely provide public bodies with more definitive guidance on how courts will interpret the "subsidiary public body" language in both the OMA and FOIA.